expressjs/expressjs.com/_includes/api/en/4x/res-cookie.md

 The `encode` option allows you to choose the function used for cookie value encoding.
 Does not support asynchronous functions.

-Example use case: You need to set a domain wide cookie for another site in your organization to use.
+Example use case: You need to set a domain-wide cookie for another site in your organization.
-This other site (not under your administrative control) does not use URI encoded cookie values.
+This other site (not under your administrative control) does not use URI-encoded cookie values.

 {% highlight js %}
 //Default encoding